The National Park Service manages 63 national parks. Only one is always closed during the winter, in part because it is so remote.

 Fortunately, it’s worth waiting until the weather is (relatively) warmer to explore this wilderness gem.
 Isle Royale is one of the largest lake islands in the world, with very few human-made structures and roads, but plenty of fragrant pine forests, craggy rocks and quiet shorelines.
 Visitors can trade the sounds of traffic for the calls of loons and sandhill cranes and enjoy chance encounters with moose and other wildlife.
 Historic lighthouses and cabins dot the coasts, and the island’s picturesque ridges are streaked in the coppery colors of the park’s 600-plus lichen species.

-Just be sure to plan your travel and reserve a campsite, lodge room or camper cabin well in advance.
+Be sure to plan your travel and reserve a campsite, lodge room or camper cabin well in advance.
 Though it never feels crowded on the island, designated places to sleep — and anything remotely qualifying as an amenity — are in very limited supply.

 Note that Isle Royale is the only site designated as a national park that closes in the winter, though a handful of sites with other designations also close seasonally, such as the John Fitzgerald Kennedy National Historic Site in Massachusetts and the Thaddeus Kosciuszko National Memorial in Pennsylvania.
+Be sure to check a park site’s website before heading there for a visit.

 About the author